 Additional Factors The businesses must meet at least two of the following factors:

-They provide the same products/services or products/services that are customarily provided together.
+They provide the same products, services or property that are customarily provided together.

 They share facilities or significant centralized business elements.